-- Lyre (winds only - if you already own one).
+- Lyre (instrumentalists only - if you already own one).

-- Drill and music once it's handed out
+- Drill/coordinate sheets and music once it's handed out

 When do I get to move into my room?

 Housing representatives will be available on the first day of band camp during limited hours.
-For WMB Council, Colorguard, and Drumline members, they will be available 11:30 AM - 1:00 PM.
-For Winds, they will be available 8:00 - 10:00 AM.
+For WMB Council, Colorguard, and Drumline members, they will be available 11:00 AM–1:00 PM.
+For Winds, they will be available 8:00–10:00 AM.
 You can check into your dorm at any time during those hours and start moving in your belongings.
 At some point between 10:00 AM and 12:00 PM on the first full-group day, come over to the PCAC to check in for marching band, but we won't meet as a group until 1:00 PM.
 So you have from 8:00 AM until 1:00 PM to get your stuff moved in and to grab lunch.
 You'll continue to get settled in your room throughout the week.
 See this year's band camp schedule for more details.

 Can I do marching band and PAWS, PrOVES, CONNECT, or another pre-orientation program in August?